vartan/Xeebo/_posts/2015-02-06-weekly-report-week-4.md

 categories: weekly
 ---

-This is our first weekly report of the semester
+This is our second weekly report of the semester

 #Brent Scheneman